-The Integrated Behavioral Health (IBH) Program prepares Clinical Mental Health Counseling students for employment in medically underserved communities and provides them with specialized training in the fields of substance use disorders treatment and integrated behavioral health.
-Participating students receive a $10,000 stipend during their internship field placement at Moore Counseling and Mediation Services (MCMS).
-MCMS is one of the preeminent IBH treatment centers in Northeast Ohio, with a special focus on substance use disorder treatment.
-Students enrolled in the IBH Program are encouraged to complete the Substance Use Disorders Concentration as part of their course of study.
+The Integrated Behavioral Health (IBH) Specialization prepares Clinical Mental Health Counseling students for employment in medically underserved communities and provides them with specialized training in the fields of substance use disorders treatment and integrated behavioral health.
+These skills are highly valued by employers.
+Participating students receive a $10,000 stipend during their internship field placement at Moore Counseling and Mediation Services (MCMS), one of the preeminent IBH and behavioral health treatment centers in Northeast Ohio.
+Students enrolled in the IBH Specialization are encouraged to also complete the Substance Use Disorders Concentration as part of their course of study.

-Prospective students may apply to participate in the IBH Program at the same time that they are applying for admission to John Carroll’s Clinical Mental Health Counseling program.
-To learn more about the IBH Program, please contact Dr. Nathan Gehlert, Program Director.
-The Department of Counseling funds the IBH Program through a $1.3 Million federal grant, which was awarded in September, 2017 and runs through 2021.
+Prospective students may apply to participate in the IBH Specialization at the same time that they are applying for admission to John Carroll’s Clinical Mental Health Counseling program.
+The Department of Counseling funds the IBH Specialization through a $1.3 Million federal grant, which runs through 2021.

 Clinical Mental Health Counseling students who are U.S. citizens or foreign nationals who posses a visa with resident status are eligible.
 Students must be willing to:

 - During Internship A & B, complete 6-hours (total) of training in Integrated Behavioral Health.
 There will be no cost for the training, but you will be required to purchase a textbook.

 - Commit to seeking employment at graduation at either (a) an agency in a Medically Underserved Area, or (b) an agency that serves a Medically Underserved Population.

 - During Internship B, work with the Project Director and John Carroll Center for Career Services for job search coaching.
 This may entail resume review and interview prep.

 Application instructions are available online.